UK Stocks-Factors to watch on May 7

 March 23 Britain's FTSE 100 futures were flat ahead of the cash market open on Thursday.

-LONDON May 7 Britain's FTSE 100 futures contract fell 0.3 percent on Thursday, with uncertainty as the country's national election got underway set to weigh on the market.
+LONDON May 7 Britain's FTSE 100 index is seen opening down by around 14 points, or 0.2 percent lower on Thursday, with uncertainty ahead of the country's national election set to weigh on the market, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed up 0.1 percent at 6,933.74 points on Wednesday.